Particular/docs.particular.net/servicepulse/usage-config.md

 ![usage-setup-connections](images/usage-setup-connection.png "width=600")

-If there is a connection problem, specific usage settings can be provided via the Usage Setup tab under Configuration.
+If there is a connection problem, specific usage settings can be provided as environment variables or directly in the [ServiceControl.exe.config](/servicecontrol/creating-config-file.md) file.
+The Usage Setup tab provides easy copy/paste functionality to obtain the required settings in the correct format, based on configuration type.

 Look at the [Diagnostics](#diagnostics) tab to diagnose connection issues.